 What are the complications of baldness and hair transplantation procedures?

 Baldness may lower cause self-esteem.
-There are complications associated with hair transplantation procedures which include:
+There are complications associated with hair transplantation procedures that include:

 - Patchy hair growth.
 Sometimes, the growth of newly placed hair has a patchy look, especially if it is placed next to a thinning area.
 This can often be fixed with more surgery.